Kaushan-Dutta/CineMate/README.md

-# Video-Library-Management_System
+# CineMate
-Application where user can create, upload and share their videos and make it availabe to public
+Video library management system where user can create, upload and share their videos and make it availabe to public